SIMPLE DRAWINGS AND ILLUSTRATIONS

 Last but not least is “pen width” which is pretty self-explanatory, though not insignificant.
-The pen width is used to decide the width of the line.
-The unit of the width needs to be written as well.
+You use the pen width to decide the width of the line.
+You need to decide the unit of the width as well.

-Brush is used to setup the fill property.
-In this example you will only get the examples below explained.
+You use the brush to setup the fill property.
+In this example, you will only get the examples we explain below:

 Brush.Color:= <!Red:= 0, Green:= 0, Blue:= 0!>

-Brush Color is used to fill our “paths” with color.
-This means that every time we end a path, we can decide to add a fill color via the "brush command"
+You use Brush Color to fill your “paths” with color.
+This means that every time you end a path, you can decide to add a fill color via the "brush command"

-The color is implemented in the same way as it is for the pen.
+You implement the color in the same way as the pen.

-Besides these examples we also do have two other uses of the brush which comprises of below examples.
+Besides these examples, you also have two other uses of the brush which comprises of the examples below:

 Brush.GradientColor :=<!Red:= 0, Green:= 0, Blue:= 0!>